Joran577/mini_project/README.md

 gcloud container clusters create cassandra --num-nodes=3 --machine-type "n1-standard-2"
 ```

 Next step is to run a specified Kubernetes service.
-This will be done using three files which are a HEadless service, the Cassandra itself, and the replication Controller.
+This will be done using three files which are a Headless service, the Cassandra itself, and the replication Controller.
 Run the following commands:

 ```
 wget -O cassandra-peer-service.yml http://tinyurl.com/yyxnephy